SoQal: Selective Oracle Questioning for Consistency Based Active Learning of Cardiac Signals: Methods

 \subsection{Selective Oracle Questioning}

-Alongside our consistency-based AL framework, we aim to minimize the burden of labelling on an oracle.
-To do so, we learn a network that dynamically determines whether to request a label from an oracle or to generate a pseudo-label for each acquired unlabelled instance.
-We refer to this strategy as selective oracle questioning in active learning (SoQal).
+Up until this point, we have discussed methods that exclusively target the \textit{acquisition} of unlabelled instances.
+We now direct our attention to the \textit{annotation} of such instances with the goal of minimizing the labelling burden that is placed on an oracle.
+To do so, we design a framework that, given an acquired unlabelled instance, dynamically determines whether to request a label from an oracle or to pseudo-label that instance instead.
+This framework, which we refer to as selective oracle questioning in active learning, SoQal, is outlined next.